HYIPs—High Yield Investment Programs Are Hazardous to Your Investment Portfolio

 - Do not try to “ride the Ponzi” by attempting to get in and get out before the scheme collapses.
 If you do, you could end up like investors in the Genius Fund, a HYIP shut down by regulators where participants lost some $400 million.

 A Snapshot of the HYIP World

 Open the cyber door to HYIPs, and you will find hundreds of HYIP websites vying for investor attention.
-It is a bizarre substratum of the Internet.
 In addition to the HYIP sites themselves, there are sites that:

 - Rank the latest programs and provide details of “payout options,” presumably to lend credibility to the HYIP “markets” and to falsely suggest that those HYIPs at the top of the list are worthwhile investments.